justinjfu/doodad/README.md

 This will launch a docker container and execute the python script.

-See the [wiki](https://github.com/justinjfu/doodad/wiki/Home) for more details on how to package dependencies, and run programs remotely.
+See the [wiki](https://github.com/justinjfu/doodad/wiki/Home) and [quickstart](https://github.com/justinjfu/doodad/wiki/Quickstart) guide for more details on how to package dependencies, and run programs remotely.

 ## Misc